-- defined axiomatically from fundamental notions (intensional definition) [see ·primitive·] - enumerated outright (extensional definition) [see ·enumeration·] - defined by restricting the value space of an already defined datatype to a particular subset with a given set of properties [see ·derived·] - defined as a combination of values from one or more already defined value space (s) by a specific construction procedure [see value spaces have certain properties.
+- defined axiomatically from fundamental notions (intensional definition) [see ·primitive·] - enumerated outright (extensional definition) [see ·enumeration·] - defined by restricting the ·value space· of an already defined datatype to a particular subset with a given set of properties [see ·derived·] - defined as a combination of values from one or more already defined -value space-(s) by a specific construction procedure [see -list- and -union-]

+·value space·s have certain properties.
 For example, they always have the property of cardinality, some definition of equality and might be ordered, by which individual values within the value space can be compared to one another.
-The properties of value spaces that are recognized by this specification are defined in Fundamental facets (§2.4.1).
+The properties of value space·s that are recognized by this specification are defined in Fundamental facets (§2.4.1).